Professor of Physics and Astronomy, San Jose State University

 These courses are very fast-paced and they fill up quickly, so if you plan to take any of them, you should register during your advance-registration period.
+If you try to add a couple of days before classes begin, chances are you won't get in.
 Physics 50, 51 and 52 are restricted to engineering and science majors only, and mysjsu will screen for pre-requisites.
-If you are being blocked from registering but you do meet the criteria to enroll, follow these instructions.
+If you are being blocked from registering, follow these instructions.

 Here are some tips on getting into these high-demand classes.

 Please note that the Physics Department does not offer "credit by exam" for any courses.

 Physics is about the laws that govern all matter and energy.
 Success in physics (and calculus and chemistry) strongly correlates with success in your science or engineering major and in the workforce.
 We have designed our courses with your future success in mind!